 - 11. The AIME Center is in North Carolina which is considered a restrictive state for reproductive rights.
 Will pregnant candidates be able to get care in case of emergency situations?
-ABEM has a partnership with Wake Emergency Physicians, PA, to provide emergency care for examination candidates and examiners.
-WEPPA physicians provide staffing for many emergency departments in close proximity to the AIME testing center and offer the highest standards of emergency obstetrical care and care for those who identify as minoritized in any way.
+ABEM is currently working with emergency departments located close to the AIME Center so that any candidate or examiner experiencing an unanticipated and urgent emergency situation will get the care that they need.
+Patients will be able to receive high standards of care in local emergency departments such as Wake Forest, UNC, and Duke.
 Further, the AIME Center in its approximately 10 years of operation has not had an emergency situation with a candidate. - 12.
 What is the estimated cost of the Certifying Exam to candidates?
 ABEM has maintained the costs for initial certification for the last 10 years and does not anticipate significant changes in initial certification costs.
 Currently, of the 14 ABMS specialties that require an oral examination for certification, the ABEM oral examination is the third least expensive.
 Currently, the fee for the oral examination is \$1,255. - 13.
 What about the cost of travel?
 Travel to the testing center is variable depending on the cost of airfare.
 Affordable lodging is conveniently near the testing center.
 ABEM will negotiate with local hotels to offer physicians reasonable hotel costs. - 14.
 Why is the virtual Oral Examination being retired after 2025?
 The virtual Oral Examination measures unique competencies that are not measured on the Qualifying (written) Exam and has been shown to be a valid and reliable examination process that differentiates ABEM-certified physicians from other providers.
-However, stakeholders agreed that additional competencies should be assessed in a way relevant to clinical practice.
+However, stakeholders agreed that additional competencies should be assessed in a way relevant to clinical practice. - Stakeholder Feedback